Showing posts with label Thi. Janaki Raman. Show all posts

 “Yes…I have brought”

-“Why to take trouble now?
+“Why take trouble now?
 I am very tired.
 I have been standing in the field since morning.
 Feeling hungry.
 Sleepy too.
 Isn't it a good idea if I receive it in the morning?”

 “O.K”